ansible/django-ansible-base/docs/authentication.md

 ## Restricting available authenticators

-django-ansible-base comes with many types of authenticators which can be found in `ansible_base.authenticator_plugins` some of these include:
+django-ansible-base comes with many types of authenticators which can be found in `ansible_base.authentication.authenticator_plugins` some of these include:
   * local (local.py) Akin to local model authentication but can still be enabled/disabled and have authenticator maps applied
   * LDAP (ldap.py) An LDAP adapter
   * Keycloak (keycloak.py) An OIDC social authenticator